Brasilian Serenata: One Track Mind Review

 album cover Brasilian Serenata

-Dori Caymmi’s second US release treats us to an aural tapestry, rich with musical emotion, where his skills as an arranger rise to meet his talents as a singer, songwriter, and guitarist.
+Dori Caymmi’s second US release treats us to an aural tapestry, rich with musical emotion.

 Brasilian Serenata is sheer joy and passion from a Brazilian master!